-But in a sea of agents that all look the same, finding a REALTOR®, one in whom you can safely place your trust, who combines thorough market knowledge with intelligent experience, who speaks candidly without the fear of losing your business and whose personality meshes comfortably with your own?
+But in a sea of agents that all look the same, finding a REALTOR®, one in whom you can safely place your trust, who combines thorough market knowledge with intelligent experience, who speaks candidly without the fear of losing your business and whose personality gels with your own?

 Finding a real estate agent just right for you can be a daunting task.

 And by the way; if you think hiring a professional is expensive, wait until you hire an amateur!